kriszyp/lmdb-js/README.md

     }
 })
 ```
 The options include all the flags from `put` `options`, and an `ignoreNotFound` flag to indicate that failures to delete non-existent keys should be ignored.
+All the keys in a batch must be of the same type.

 ### Basic concepts